maximrub/diseases-risk-factors/README.md

 ## Repository Structure

-- `algorithm/`: Contains the core algorithm for disease risk factor extraction.
+- `algorithm`: Contains the core algorithm for disease risk factor extraction.
-- `graphql-server/`: Backend server using GraphQL.
+- `graphql-server`: Backend server using GraphQL.
-- `management-ui/`: Frontend user interface for managing the system.
+- `management-ui`: Frontend user interface for managing the system.
 - `LICENSE`: License information for the repository.
 - `README.md`: This file.